IFF Mark III: IFF Mark III

 After the 1941 introduction of the cavity magnetron operating in the 3 GHz range this process could not be continued.
 These frequencies required entirely different electronics to detect and amplify.
 It was at this point that Williams's suggestion was first taken seriously.
 During the development of the new Mark III in 1941, Vivian Bowden was in charge.
 Converting the Mark II to this new concept was straightforward; they simply removed all of the existing tuner equipment and replaced it with a much simpler one tuned to a single band.
 The chosen band was 157 to 187 MHz, which the motorized tuner swept through every two seconds.

 Things were not so simple on the radar station's side.
 Since the radar signal itself was no longer the trigger for the IFF transceiver, a new transmitter had to be added, known in British terminology as an interrogator.
 To ensure the signals remained in synchronicity with the radar, the interrogator had a trigger input that was fed a small amount of the radar signal so that the ground station sent out its interrogation pulse at the same time as the main radar signal.
 The aircraft's transponder received and rebroadcast the interrogation pulse.
 This signal was received by the respondor at the radar station.
 The second transmitter and receiver quickly gave rise to the name "secondary radar", which remains in use to this day.

 This change also realized two additional advantages.
 Radar signals were typically horizontally polarized which improved the interaction with the ground or sea surface.
-However, this also meant the antenna on the aircraft should ideally be horizontal as well.
+This also meant the antenna on the aircraft should ideally be horizontal as well.
 This was not easy to arrange, on the Supermarine Spitfire, for instance, the antenna was stretched along the fuselage toward the tail, and only operated properly if the aircraft was flying roughly perpendicular to the radar so the antenna was visible.
 With the move to a separate transmitter, the signal could be vertically polarized instead.
 Mark III antennas were a simple quarter-wave unipole projecting down from the bottom of the aircraft, which provided excellent omnidirectional reception as long as the aircraft was not upside down.